ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

     - [Schedule and Run the Entire Pipeline](#schedule-and-run-the-entire-pipeline)

 # Goal of the Project and Explanation
-This guide aims to achieve two goals: stream data in real-time from [UK's Companies House](https://www.gov.uk/government/organisations/companies-house) and integrate it with the entire dataset as new data becomes available over time.
-As companies' details change or new companies are created, this data reaches UK's Companies House streaming API and becomes available to end users.
+For this project we'll use data from from [UK's Companies House](https://www.gov.uk/government/organisations/companies-house).
 The UK Companies House is an executive agency of the UK Government, responsible for incorporating and dissolving limited companies, registering company information, and making this information available to the public.

+This guide aims to achieve two goals: stream data in real-time from UK's Companies House and integrate it with the entire dataset as new data becomes available over time.

 Here is a simplified architecture of the project:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-project-intro/image-11.png" alt="linearly separable data">